Zablon-Onchari-Nyabuto/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Error on console - error 500 (internal server error) How to fix the error - fix name error on line 10

 - Update the number of likes for a toy

   - How I debugged:
+  Error on console - src/components/ToyCard.js:21 syntax error How to fix the error - Render the code to fix the syntax error

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+Error on console - error 404 not found ActionController::RoutingError (No route matches [DELETE] "/toys/17"):
+How to fix the error - adding the route for the destroy method